 The present experiment was conducted at Horticulture Farm, College of Agriculture, IGKV, Raipur (C.G.) during the year 2022-2023 in Kharif and Rabi season.
 The combinations of different treatments were viz.
 T0: Control, T1: PSB @ 5ml/kg of rooting media, T2: Azotobacter @ 5ml/kg of rooting media, T3: Azospirillum @ 5 ml/kg of rooting media, T4: Cow urine @ 5ml/kg of rooting media, T5: Cow urine @ 10ml/kg of rooting media, T6: Cow urine @ 15ml/kg of rooting media, T7: IBA @ 3000 ppm, T8: IBA @ 5000 ppm, T9: Vermicompost @ 50g/kg of rooting media.
 The experiment was conducted in Completely Randomized Design with three replications.

 Ten hardwood cuttings of 20-25 cm in length and 1-1.5 cm in diameter were taken for each treatment in each replication.
-Fig cuttings were prepared by cutting the healthy shoots of required length and diameter by using sharp edged secateurs.
+Fig cuttings were prepared by cutting the healthy shoots of the required length and diameter by using sharp-edged secateurs.
 Cuttings were kept in the water immediately after preparation to ensure optimum moisture until planting time.
 The requisite quantity of IBA was weighed separately and transferred to two different volumetric flasks by using soft brushes and then dissolved in 10 ml of ethyl alcohol (90%) by thoroughly shaking and then measured quantity (490 ml) of distilled water was added in to the flask to make up the volume to 500 ml.
 Biofertilizers and cow urine are taken in the concentrated form viz. biofertilizers @ 5ml/kg of rooting media and cow urine @ 5ml/kg, 10ml/kg, 15ml/kg of rooting media and directly mix with rooting media. vermicompost @ 50 g/kg of rooting media is directly mixed with rooting media.
-Polybags of size 6”x 3” with having four holes on both sides of polybags were used for this treatment.
+Polybags of size 6”x 3” having four holes on both sides of polybags were used for this treatment.
 The rooting media (Soil: FYM: Cocopeat) in the ratio (2:1:1) were properly filled in the polybags as per the treatments.
 To avoid harm to the cuttings, the cuttings were planted according to the treatment in prewatered polybags using a dibbler.
-Two third parts of the treated cuttings were inserted in the rooting media at a slight angle (60⁰) to the vertical.
+Two third part of the treated cuttings were inserted in the rooting media at a slight angle (60⁰) to the vertical.
 After planting, the medium was firmly squeezed around each cutting and then sprinkled with water.
 The cuttings were properly watered through “Hazara” (water can) at regular intervals.
 The observations of shoot and root characters were properly recorded on specified dates.

 Result and Discussion

-The Result and Discussion should be categorized by the growth stages of the cutting and presented in Table 1 and Table 2.
+The Result and Discussion should be categorised by the growth stages of the cutting and presented in Table 1 and Table 2.

 Sprouting Characters